Exact Pool Measurements

 So, there is no exact measurement, and until you get the wall up you will not know for sure what that measurement should be, but as frustrating as it may be, always keep it round and the gaps uniform.

 The importance of the pool bottom rail gaps is not realized until you are installing the top rails.
 Most pool bottom rails slide into a footplate and up against a stop of some sort.
-They are then back out to create an eighth in gap or so.
+They are then backed out to create an eighth inch gap or so.
 The gaps vary from manufacturer to manufacturer and from pool to pool and it's pretty much a guessing game.

 It is important in the end that all the gaps are the same.
 They determine the distance between each upright.
 The top rails all have pre drilled holes in them so their distance is set.
 If the distance between your uprights is not all the same the top rails are not going to fit the way they should.
 This causes major problems during the final phase of your pool construction.